Capture-Recapture Models in Python with PyMC3

 with cjs_model:

-cjs_trace = pm.sample(**SAMPLE_KWARGS)
+= pm.sample(**SAMPLE_KWARGS) cjs_trace

 Auto-assigning NUTS sampler...